Saravanakumar2003/EmpowerKids/README.md

 ## FAQ

 #### Who can file complaints through the portal?
-Any child facing issues like at school, home or community that affect them.
+Any child facing issues at school, home or community that affect them.

 #### What happens when a complaint is filed?
-It gets manually reviewed by child rights experts who then guide, stand up and escalate the complaint on child's behalf.
+It gets manually reviewed by child rights experts who then guide, stand up and escalate the complaint on the child's behalf.

 #### Does filing a complaint actually help resolve the issue?
 Yes, the aim of the platform is to ultimately get each complaint resolved through appropriate guidance and escalation.

 #### Are there any data privacy or security concerns?
-Anonymity of children is maintained and the website is securely hosted on trusted platforms like Firebase and Netlify.
+The anonymity of children is maintained and the website is securely hosted on trusted platforms like Firebase and Netlify.

 ## Screenshots